top of page

 Description - (What if, 40 Turns) This variant of the historical scenario places A.P.
 Hill's division in a fixed position north of Sharpsburg.

 Analysis - This scenario adds AP Hill's Division to the map at Nicodemus Heights on Jackson's left flank.
 Hill's division is reinforced by Thomas's Brigade (378 men) for the battle.
-The setup allows the Confederates the option of attacking the I and XII Corps in the morning if they choose to take the initiative.
-The scenario also adds Hampton's Cavalry Brigade to the map at the start on Nicodemus Heights.
+The setup allows the Confederates more options at the start.

 Map 039.jpg